 How much time commitment is involved?

-Volunteers are requested to commit sixty minutes for one day a month.
-If your team is assigned to a group of students that you are to meet every Thursday at 11:00 a.m., the five members of your team will rotate and each take a Thursday a month, while one team member will usually of the month off.
+Volunteers are requested to commit 60 minutes for one day a month.
+If your team is assigned to a group of students that you are to meet every Thursday at 11 a.m., the five members of your team will rotate and each take a Thursday a month, while one team member will usually have that month off.